LOG

 |---|---|---|---|---|

-The topic field filters data associated with smart contract events.
-Each topic contains the event signature and indexed parameter information.
+The Topic field for the event you want to monitor is used to filter data associated with smart contract events.
+Each topic contains the event signature and indexed parameter information for the event.

 - topics[0] is always the Keccak256 hash of the event signature.